banbox/bandoc/bot/en-US/guide/strat_custom.md

 The parameter `pol` of the strategy function is an item in the `run_policy` list in the yaml configuration file.

-You can get the parameters passed in from the configuration file through `atrLen := pol.Param("atrLen", 9)` so that different parameters can be used for different products.
+You can get the parameters passed in from the configuration file through `atrLen := pol.Param("atrLen", 9)` so that different parameters can be used for different symbols.
 You can also define a hyperparameter using `atrLen := pol.Def("atrLen", 9, core.PNorm(7, 20))`, which works exactly the same as `pol.Param` during backtesting, but when switching to hyperparameter tuning mode, the value of `atrLen` will be randomly generated using a normal distribution with a default value of the mean and upper and lower limits of `(7, 20)`.
 You can also replace `core.PNorm` with `core.PNormF` to specify a different mean and multiplier.
 Similarly, you can also use `core.PUniform` to specify a uniform linear distribution hyperparameter.